jacobmathewstprm/cyclistic_bike_share_analysis/README.md

 ## Analysis Summary

 I used Power BI for visualization.
 To handle the large volume of data, I chose the DirectQuery connection method, which allows Power BI to connect live to the data source without loading it all into memory.
 This ensures the analysis remains efficient and scalable.
+Question: How do annual members and casual riders use Cyclistic bikes differently?

+#### Rider Composition

+This pie chart shows the overall distribution of rides between annual members and casual riders.
+It reveals that casual riders make up 36.13% of all trips, which represents a significant opportunity to convert them into annual memberships.
+Annual members, who are more profitable, account for the majority of rides at 63.87%.